zziro/catalog-project-deployment/README.md

 	Public IP: 54.152.38.77 <br />
 	Username: ubuntu <br />

 At the bottom on the left click on Account Page link to download the default private key.
+Normally, it takes place at Downloads folder.

 * On the page, click on Download![alt text][ssh-key-pairs].

-* Click on Networking tab -> Firewall, and two custom ports ![alt text][custom-firewall]:
+* Click on Networking tab -> Firewall, and two custom ports: 123 and 2200. ![alt text][custom-firewall]:

+* From terminal to the Downloads folfer:
+	Rename file: sudo mv LightsailDefaultPrivateKey-us-east-1.pem private_key.pem <br />
+	Move .pem file to .ssh folder: sudo mv private_key.pem ~/.ssh <br />
+	Change Directory (cd) : cd .ssh
+	Change permissions: sudo chmod 600 private_key.pem
+	Test if it is able to connect to AWS Lightsail: sudo ssh -i ~/.ssh/private_key ubuntu@54.152.38.77

+	This will prompt a file like this ![alt text][ssh-connect-ubuntu].

+*